|

 -- Michael Criscuolo, NYTheatre.com, June 16, 2006

-A full review from NYTheatre.com of an evening of one-acts called Revenge2 produced by The Drilling Company --
+An excerpt from NYTheatre.com review of an evening of one-acts called Revenge2 produced by The Drilling Company --

 Stephen Bittrich (the same fellow who wears the Santa suit in Blue Christmas) has written Bee for this collection; it's a fascinating, futuristic thriller about a man who has been summoned for interrogation but doesn't seem to know why.
 Bittrich plumbs deeply into the idea of revenge, comparing and contrasting it with instinct: does a bee, when it stings, exact revenge or merely fulfill pre-programmed survival mechanisms?
 Does a murderous, scorned lover?
 Bee is acted with splendid precision by Karen Tsen Lee and Ron Dreyer (as the interrogator and the interrogated, respectively) under Dan Teachout's direction.